intel/rohd-hcl/doc/multiplier.md

 ## Carry Save Multiplier

 Carry save multiplier is a digital circuit used for performing multiplication operations.
-It is particularly useful in applications that require high speed multip0lication, such as digital signal processing.
+It is particularly useful in applications that require high speed multiplication, such as digital signal processing.

-The [`CarrySaveMultiplier`](https://intel.github.io/rohd-hcl/rohd_hcl/CarrySaveMultiplier-class.html) module in ROHD-HCL accept four inputs: the clock `clk` signal, reset `reset` signal, a List of Logic()'s `toMultiply` and the name of the module `name`.
-Note that `toMultiply` must have inputs of two and width of the inputs must be the same or `RohdHclException()` will be thrown.
+The [`CarrySaveMultiplier`](https://intel.github.io/rohd-hcl/rohd_hcl/CarrySaveMultiplier-class.html) module in ROHD-HCL accept input parameters the clock `clk` signal, reset `reset` signal, `Logic`s' a and b as the input pin and the name of the module `name`.
+Note that the width of the inputs must be the same or `RohdHclException` will be thrown.

 An example is shown below to multiply two inputs of signals that have 8-bits of width.